Cigna profit beats as HealthSpring deal boosts premiums

 Cigna Corp (CI.N) reported higher-than-expected quarterly earnings and sales on Thursday, and the insurer raised its 2012 profit forecast for the second time this year as its takeover of Medicare specialist HealthSpring helped boost premiums and fees.

-"Earnings (were) ahead of consensus expectations on solid healthcare results, including stable utilization trends in Medicare Advantage, continued strong international revenue growth and better-than-expected group disability and life earnings," said Leerink Swann analyst Jason Gurda.
+"Earnings (were) ahead of consensus expectations on solid healthcare results, including stable utilization trends in Medicare Advantage, continued strong international revenue growth and better-than-expected group disability and life earnings," Leerink Swann analyst Jason Gurda said in a research note.

-The stable use of medical services by individuals insured under Cigna's Medicare Advantage plans contrasts with higher usage of services, or lower government reimbursement, felt during the quarter by rivals Humana Inc (HUM.N) and UnitedHealth Group Inc (UNH.N).
-Humana and insurer Wellpoint Inc WLP.N cut their 2012 earnings forecasts because of negative overall cost trends.
+The stable use of medical services by individuals insured under Cigna's Medicare Advantage plans contrasts with higher usage of services, and thus higher expenses, seen with some rival insurers, including Humana Inc (HUM.N).

 Gurda said the medical loss ratio for Cigna's Medicare Advantage programs had fallen to 80.4 percent in the second quarter from 88.1 percent a year earlier.
-The ratio is the percentage of premiums paid for medical expenses -- a closely watched indicator of a managed-care company's financial health.
+The ratio is the amount of revenue from health insurance premiums that is spent on medical services.

 Excluding special items, Cigna earned $1.49 per share, topping analysts' estimates of $1.42, according to Thomson Reuters I/B/E/S.